Foods You Can and Cannot Eat On A Low FODMAP Diet

 Improved Quality of Life

-Not only does this diet improve quality of life by managing digestive symptoms, it can also increase energy levels in people who suffer from IBS.
+Not only does a low-FODMAP diet improve quality of life by managing digestive symptoms, it can also increase energy levels in people who suffer from IBS.

 A Low-FODMAP Diet Isn’t for Everyone

 Although the low-FODMAP diet is backed by science, it’s not necessary for every patient with IBS.
-Following it without reason could put you at risk for nutritional deficiencies, so be sure to consult with your doctor, dietician, or nutritionist before making any major changes.
+You shouldn’t limit your diet unless there is a good reason to do so, so be sure to consult with your doctor, dietitian, or nutritionist before making any major changes.

 Your Low-FODMAP Diet Plan: How to Get Started

 Before you try the diet, work with your doctor to confirm that you actually have IBS and that the Low-FODMAP Diet Plan is right for you.
-Serious conditions like Crohn’s disease, inflammatory bowel disease, colon cancer, and celiac disease can mimic IBS symptoms, so proper diagnosis is essential.
+Serious conditions like Crohn’s disease, ulcerative colitis, colon cancer, and celiac disease can mimic IBS symptoms, so proper diagnosis is essential.

 There are three stages to the diet.
 It’s best to work with a registered dietitian or nutritionist when you’re first starting out because FODMAPs can be hard to identify.
 Nutrient deficiencies could also become an issue without professional guidance.